Passive Income Investment can be quite handy if you are looking to achieve Financial Independence...

 Factors that influence Stock Prices

 Without a doubt, Stocks are volatile, and it is impossible to predict the markets.
-The stock prices are affected by many aspects like; We all wonder what factors influence the stock price.
+Stock prices are affected by many aspects; We all wonder what factors influence the stock price.

 - Internal factors: Management, Profits, Revenues, and future growth potential.

 - External factors - Competition, Industry trends, Regional/ Global Economic policies/trends, Local / Gro Political events, Pandemics, Floods, Storms, and many more.

 How to mitigate stock market risks?